This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 The network connection is measured from two point of view (see next section for further details):

-The Alert Manager allows users to quickly visualise and configure the alerts you have set up across the monitored network.
+The Alert Settings allows users to quickly visualise and configure the alerts you have set up across the monitored network.

 Alerts are managed at user level (with a few exceptions).
 Each team member can set up his/her own set of alerts on the same Agent!